Get the Tata Capital App to apply for Loans & manage your account. Download Now

 A single bounced cheque may seem minor, but if it becomes frequent, it can damage your financial credibility and negatively impact your CIBIL score.
 CIBIL score is a key metric for determining a borrower’s eligibility criteria.
 Whether applying for a home, car, or educational loan, if the CIBIL score is not good, the bank assumes that you might be unable to repay the EMIs on time.
 That’s why maintaining a positive score is vital to showcase your creditworthiness and ability to repay the dues.

 Various factors, including cheque clearance, play a crucial role in determining a bankholder’s CIBIL score.
-While a single dishonored cheque may not directly impact your repayment ability, repeated cheque bounces can negatively affect your CIBIL score.
+While a single dishonored cheque may not directly impact your repayment ability, repeated cheque bounce can negatively affect your CIBIL score.

 What is a CIBIL Score?